Canadian Association of Former Parliamentarians

-The Canadian Association of Former Parliamentarians (CAFP) is a non-profit organization, established by an Act of the Parliament of Canada, the membership of which is composed of former members of the Senate or House of Commons of Canada.
+The Canadian Association of Former Parliamentarians (CAFP) is a non-profit organization, established by an Act of the Parliament of Canada, the membership of which is composed of former members of the Senate and House of Commons of Canada.

 History

 On May 29, 1996, legislation establishing the Canadian Association of Former Parliamentarians was adopted.
 Concurrently, thirty-four bronze plaques, representing the thirty-four parliaments to that time, and containing the names of all persons who had served in the Senate and House of Commons to that time, were unveiled in the Visitors Centre of the House of Commons.

-The association was created in response to a 1985 recommendation of a Special Committee on Reform of The House of Commons, chaired by James McGrath.
-It is modeled after the United States Association of Former Members of Congress, founded in 1970.
+The association was created in response to a 1985 recommendation of a Special Committee on Reform of the House of Commons, chaired by James McGrath.
+It is modelled after the United States Association of Former Members of Congress, founded in 1970.

 Among its other activities, the association has established an Educational Foundation with, among other objectives, to "generally support the strengthening of democracy and good governance in Canada and abroad."
 The association is also a participant in the International Election Monitors Institute, providing "former legislators as election observers to operate worldwide in collaboration with other democracy-building organizations."